Skip to main content

 ·3 mins

-Software engineers are likely familiar with the CAP theorem, a concept introduced by Eric Brewer.
-In essence, the CAP theorem posits that distributed databases can have at most 2 of 3 attributes: consistency, availability, or partition tolerance (fault tolerance).
-This means you can design a database that is consistent and highly available, but not fault tolerant.
-Alternatively, you can create a system that’s fault tolerant and highly available, but isn’t always consistent (especially during failure scenarios).
+Software engineers are likely familiar with the CAP theorem, coined by Eric Brewer.
+In essence, the CAP theorem states that distributed databases can have at most 2 of 3 attributes: consistency, availability, or partition tolerance (fault tolerance).
+In other words, you can have a database that is consistent and highly available, but not fault tolerant.
+Or, you can have one that’s fault tolerant and highly available, but isn’t always consistent (especially during network failures).

 If You're Not Struggling, Maybe You Should Be